How do you register for VAT?

 You or your tax agent can register your business for VAT through Revenue’s Online Services (ROS).
 To avail of this facility your business must be established in the State.

-What registration forms should be completed online?
+What registration forms should you complete online?

 Applicants who have a business established in the State should complete the following forms online: